rschmukler/powerdrill/Readme.md

 These are some ideas that I have to extend the library.
 Please open issues to suggest new features, or to let me know that you'd like a feature on this list:

-- Support for HTML/text emails (without templates on mandrill)
 - More Options (`trackClicks`, `trackOpens` etc)